cici0647/SFIT_TradeSystemEngine/README.md

 # SFIT_TradeSystemEngine
-This is a trade system of futures
+This is a trade system of futures.

+Edwin cai